SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 > years — mental health troubles, elevated blood pressure, drug overdoses, violent crime,
 > vehicle crashes and more.
 >
-> If a new variant emerges, and hospitals are again at risk of being overwhelmed, then
+> __If a new variant emerges, and hospitals are again at risk of being overwhelmed, then
-> reinstating Covid restrictions may make sense again, despite their modest effects.
+> reinstating Covid restrictions may make sense again,__ despite their modest effects.
 But
 > that’s not where the country is today.

+(Emphasis added.)

 ## The Weekend Conclusion